TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.2.1 =
+* Changed format of if statement to switch between admin and moderation to avoid problem with some server configurations
+* Added support for single quotes in link sub-field configuration table

 = 3.2 =
 * Added new link moderation screen that allows for batch approval or deletion of links awaiting moderation